Boldy James: Career

-In 2009, Boldy James's first big break on the national scene came in the form of two features on The Cool Kids and Don Cannon's mixtape Merry Christmas, on the songs "BBQ Wings" and "Tires".
+In 2009, Jones's first big break on the national scene came in the form of two features on The Cool Kids and Don Cannon's mixtape Merry Christmas, on the songs "BBQ Wings" and "Tires".
 That was followed up by his record "Gettin Flicked" appearing on The Cool Kids's 2010 mixtape Tacklebox.
 Also in 2010, he was featured on the Chip tha Ripper song "Fat Raps" remix alongside Big Sean, Asher Roth, Dom Kennedy and Chuck Inglish.
-Boldy James and Cool Kid member/producer Chuck Inglish are cousins.
-On May 24, 2011, Boldy James released his solo debut mixtape Trappers Alley Pros and Cons.
+On May 24, 2011, Jones released his solo debut mixtape Trappers Alley Pros and Cons.
 The project went on to be named by Pitchfork as one of 2011's Most Overlooked Projects.
 On February 27, 2012, he released his follow up mixtape, Consignment.
 On March 5, 2013, he released an EP titled Grand Quarters.
 On October 15, 2013, he released his debut album, My 1st Chemistry Set, entirely produced by The Alchemist.
-On May 22, 2014, it was announced that Boldy James, Bishop Nehru, and Fashawn were the first signees to Nas's Mass Appeal Records.
+On May 22, 2014, it was announced that Jones, Bishop Nehru, and Fashawn were the first signees to Nas's Mass Appeal Records.
+He left Mass Appeal in 2020 to sign with Westside Gunn's Griselda Records.
+With Griselda, he has released The Price of Tea in China, Manger on McNichols and Bo Jackson, among other albums.

 Personal life

-On January 9, 2023, Jones was involved in a car accident in Detroit, leaving him with a broken vertebrae requiring intensive surgery.
+On January 9, 2023, Jones was involved in a car accident in Detroit, leaving him with a broken vertebrae, requiring intensive surgery.

+Jones is a cousin of American rapper Chuck Inglish and is related to American rapper Snoop Dogg.